lapinek/java-rcs-developer/README.developing-scripted-connectors.md

         [Back to Contents](#contents)

-        Reference to the connector type for which this action was written.
+        Reference to connector type for which this action was written.
 System actions will be performed in the context of the connector type, for which scripting environment will be built.
-You can populate this key with a regular expression matching the connector type.

         You GET the connector type in "connectorRef.connectorName" in the core connector configuration JSON received from the `/openidm/system?_action=availableConnectors` endpoint.
+This name will be saved in the final connection configuration.

+        You can populate "systemType" key with a regular expression matching "connectorRef.connectorName".

-        If "systemType" does not match the connector type, the action will be ignored when the corresponding system action "scriptId" is requested.
+        If "systemType" does not match "connectorRef.connectorName", the action will not be executed when the parent system action is requested.

-        For example, consider the aforementioned example:
+        Consider the aforementioned example:

         *  The system type for both actions, ".*ScriptedConnector", matches the connector name, "org.forgerock.openicf.connectors.groovy.ScriptedConnector".

-        * Therefore, when "script-1" is requested, both actions will return results:
+        * Therefore, when "script-1" system action is requested, both ot its actions will return results:

         ```json
         {